 Are you eligible?
 If your household income is within 200% of the federal poverty level for the 30 days prior to the application (gross income for all household members, before taxes are deducted) you could be eligible.

 How to apply, visit: How To Apply – Utility Bill Assistance

-To find your local action agency office, visit: Local Administering Agencies – Community Action Agencies
+To contact your local action agency, call the correct office at the number listed below, or visit: Local Administering Agencies – Community Action Agencies

 Illinois Home Weatherization Assistance Program (IHWAP)

 Funded through the U.S. Department of Health and Human Services, the U.S. Department of Energy and the State of Illinois, WAP helps low-income families in Illinois who live at or below 200% of the federal poverty level.
 Weatherization program operators employ a wide array of testing devices to determine how the most energy can be saved and install energy-saving materials such as efficient furnaces, insulation, etc. The average WAP participant is able to lower their annual energy bill by more than $300 per year.
 To learn more, contact your local community action agency.